 March 19, 2018 | DevOps | John Walsh

 The latest updates to the NIST Cybersecurity Framework are an important reminder of how quickly the threat landscape changes.
-Technology has greatly advanced; so have cyber security threats since the NIST framework was initially released in 2014.
+Technology has greatly advanced since the NIST framework was initially released in 2014 — and so have cyber security threats .
 For example, consider the updates to the Identity & Access Control section of NIST.
 It was updated to clarify concepts such as authn and authz and to provide guidance on best practices for controlling machine identity and access.
-This is important as machine access starts to exceed human user access at an exponential rate.
+This is increasingly important as machine access starts to exceed human user access at an exponential rate.
 This is a trend largely driven by mass adoption of DevOps and digital transformation (DX) practices.

-One of the reasons NIST was updated is because many vendors and systems purportedly solve “authorization and access management,” but in reality, they are actually identity (authentication) management solutions.
+One of the reasons for the NIST update is that many vendors and systems purportedly solve “authorization and access management,” but in reality, they are actually identity (authentication) management solutions.
 As companies ramp up digital transformation (DX) efforts and move more data into highly connected or cloud-based systems, the consequences of this misunderstanding increases.
 The modern organization must provide both authentication and authorization management at scale, with an architecture that is cloud native, programmable, distributed and durable.
-In order to do so, however, they must first distinguish authn from authz, and then address each appropriately.
+In order to do so, however, they must first distinguish authn from authz and then address each appropriately.

 Understanding the Difference

 Authn primarily deals with user identity: who is this person?
 Is she who she says she is?
 There are a large number of systems that handle this “checkpoint” level of identity and access management and help to reduce the number of credentials that a user needs to provide, often through single sign-on (or SSO).